robertwaredev/scripts/docs/The Most Important Tool for Creative People.md

 You wouldn't play Nicki Minaj's 'Wet Ass Pussy' at your grandmother's funeral.
 Or maybe you would, I don't fucking know you or how you live your life, *so do what you want*, I guess.

-In the case of people, we often confuse our transient, *conditional* temper of mind with our state of being, which we then attribute to our self worth and the *very essence of what and how we are.* But rarely do we consider that others see us as *dynamic,* or *lush,* or *uplifting,* or *comforting,* or-
+In the case of people, we often confuse our transient, *conditional* temper of mind with our state of being, which we then attribute to our self worth and the *very essence of what and how we are.* But rarely do we consider that others see us as *dynamic*, or *lush*, or *uplifting*, or *comforting*, or-

 🔊 `DAMN SON, WHERE'D YOU FIND THIS?.mp3`